gurunath-patil/javascript_basic_projects/README.md

 **Contributing (Optional)**

 If you'd like to contribute to these projects, feel free to fork the repository and create pull requests.

-**License (Optional)**

-Choose a suitable open-source license (e.g., MIT License) and add the license text here or a link to its source.